-Before writing this, I already received the permission from a dear colleague of mine, a native of Pyongyang in North Korea, to write about my experience with her.
+Before writing this, I had already received the permission from a colleague of mine, a native of the capital Pyongyang of North Korea, to write about my experience with her.
 In general, it would be strange to comment on your colleague in a public post, both on professional and personal grounds.
 But instead, my aim is to treat her only as a reference to reflect more thoughtfully about the discussions we’ve had together and the broader lessons that I have learned from her.

-Usually, when writing about someone, I would start off with providing a brief introduction on his or her personal background and character.
-Nevertheless, in the age of social media, I would like to protect her identity.
+Usually, when writing about someone, I would start off by providing a brief introduction on her personal background and character.
+Nevertheless, in the age of social media, I would like to protect her identity as much as I can.
 This is not to re-affirm the stereotype of North Koreans as being “mystical”, which many people around the world tend to hold (for both logical yet also unfounded reasons).
-What I can disclose is that she is one of the most free-spirited individuals whom I’ve come across, with her subtle ability to remain equally open-minded, receptive of different viewpoints, and reflect critically about society while residing in a country that is fundamentally different to her fatherland.
+What I can disclose is that she is one of the most free-spirited individuals whom I’ve ever come across, with her subtle ability to remain equally open-minded, receptive of different viewpoints, and reflect critically about society while residing in a country that is fundamentally different to her motherland.
 Such abilities seemingly go well beyond the boundaries of nationality or statehood, which was the first humbling lesson that I learned from her.

 I remember quite vividly the moment that she introduced herself as coming from “DPRK”.
 Prior to our formal self-introductions, we were all discussing about recent developments in Indonesian politics, especially as Indonesia had just held its presidential and parliamentary elections.
 Judging from her neat professional appearance, eloquently spoken English and active engagements in those discussions, I presumed that she was from some highly educated background in either China or somewhere else in East Asia.
 Yet, realities are never that straightforward.
 To accommodate the rather expressive disbelief of myself and the instructor, for several times she had to repeat that the DPRK abbreviation stood for “the Democratic People’s Republic of Korea”.
-I learned another lesson: never assume unless your assumptions lead to a broader understanding of a complex issue that necessitates simplicity (such as in economic or mathematical modelling).
+I learned another lesson: never assume unless your assumptions lead to a broader understanding of a complex issue that necessitates simplicity.
 But in scenarios like the one depicted above, better avoid assuming.

 At first, I had to force myself to maintain a ramrod posture as if nothing special had just been revealed to me.
 But for obvious reasons, as someone who was born, raised and educated in the more liberal West, I eventually couldn’t continue suppressing my genuine curiosity that had been building up underneath my face, especially after when the instructor himself, from a senior position point of view, splashed out the following: